lichess-org/lila-tablebase/README.md

 {
-  "dtz": 1, // dtz50'' with rounding or null if unknown "precise_dtz": 1, // dtz50'' (only if guaranteed to be not rounded) or null if unknown "dtm": 17, // depth to mate or null if unknown "dtw": null, // depth to antichess win or null if unknown "checkmate": false,
+  "dtz": 1, // dtz50'' with rounding or null if unknown "precise_dtz": 1, // dtz50'' (only if guaranteed to be not rounded) or null if unknown "dtc": null, // depth to conversion or null if unknown "dtm": 17, // depth to mate or null if unknown "dtw": null, // depth to antichess win or null if unknown "checkmate": false,